2021 Summer Textile Exploration Program Dates (STEP is closed.)

 The Wilson College of Textiles Summer Textile Exploration Program (STEP) consists of five one-week sessions for rising high school seniors interested in learning about the textile industry, fashion, engineering, polymer science and business marketing.
-Up to 30-35 students per week are chosen based on their academic success, interest in NC State Wilson College of Textiles, and extracurricular activities.
-Participants will live in one of NC State’s residence halls.
+Up to 35 students per week are chosen based on their academic success, interest in NC State Wilson College of Textiles, and extracurricular activities.

-Students participate in sessions learning about the five degree programs offered in the Wilson College of Textiles, applying to NC State University, Centennial Scholarship, future internship and job opportunities, and visit local textile companies.
-Each student has the opportunity to choose their top project interest and will spend the afternoon working on project pertaining to one of the following that has been completed in the past.
+Students participate in sessions learning about the five degree programs offered in the Wilson College of Textiles, applying to NC State University, Centennial Scholarship, future internship and job opportunities, and learning about the industry from partners and alumni.
+Each student has the opportunity to choose their top project interest and will spend parts of the morning afternoon working on project pertaining to one of the following that has been completed in the past.

 - Apparel Design